bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 of the built roads within the fixed material budget.

 I recently encountered this problem within a TopCoder marathon match.
-This post discusses two solutions and the code that I'll reuse for this problem in future.
+This post discusses two solutions and the code that I'll likely reuse for this problem in future.

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>